Achievable logoAchievable logo

 Passage types

-It’s essential you’re able to identify what kind of passage you’re reading.
-Each passage has important things to note about it.
-These notes will help you find your answers more quickly and save you time.
+It’s essential that you can identify what kind of passage you’re reading.
+Each passage type has specific features to notice.
+If you know what to look for, you’ll find answers faster and save time.

 It’s also important to remember the following: